Hector839/Mayhem-3-Zero-Hour/README.md

 		<t id="238">60</t> <!-- Default export threshold for AI.
 (Zero Hour Default: 60 default: 40) -->
 		<t id="143">9</t> <!-- Waste production factor per consumption cycle (* people).
 (Zero Hour default: 9 default: 6) -->
 		<t id="205">150</t> <!-- E-Cell production multiplier (from Solar Panels perk).
 (Zero Hour default: 150 default: 100) -->

+Long Term Observations required:
+1)
+Potential Issue:
+Is the NPC Crystal supply stable even over weeks of gameplay?
+The AI might recycle too many Crystal factories to free station support for more ship part industry.
+My current assumption is that it should still be fine since the AI can eventually cheat-equip ships.

+Potential Solution:
+- also add Crystals to the currently only 3 strategic resources that the AI monitors and wants to keep with roughly equal stockpiles.
+- or take the easy route and just lower the delay until required lasers get cheat-equipped

+2)
+Potential Issue:
+- OCV could get permanently trapped in their portal sector by a very defensive AI that simply groups too large fleet stacks which the OCV cannot defeat.

+Potential Solution:
+- adding kind of an OCV CI, where they grind out huge forces in the Maelstrom sector before attacking.
+- or maybe a powerful OCV 'Overlord' fleet that appears whenever the OCV have to spawn too many fleets in a row which always die without ever really expanding the Xenon Empire.
+- such aj OCV doomstack could punch through all roadblocks and eventually break up into smaller fleets.

+3)
+Keep monitoring:
+- can there still be ANY cases where an active CI breaks somehow but doesn't get aborted properly?
+Things like sector claims never running out.
+Battlegroups just sitting idle at jumpgates forever.
+CI member fleets not going to invade the target sector?
+Individual fleet ships not knowing that they're part of a CI squadron?
+All these issues should be fixed by now but you never know.